Time 30-60 minutes

 In the book of James, it is written:

-You might go to church, you might read your Bible, but if it doesn’t result in action, then it is of no worth.
-It’s just like looking into a mirror and immediately forgetting what you look like.
+You may attend church or read your Bible, but if it does not result in action, it holds no value.
+It is like looking in a mirror and instantly forgetting your own reflection.

-When you read the Bible or hear the Bible taught, it should result in action, in obedience to the master.
+When you read or hear the Bible, it should inspire action and obedience to the master.

-So remember who your master is, and remember your master’s words.
+So remember who your master is and remember His words.

-I want to finish this devotion by looking at the following verses
+I would like to conclude this devotion by looking at the following verses

 2 Peter 1: 3-11 (HCSB) His divine power has given us everything required for life and godliness through the knowledge of Him who called us by l His own glory and goodness.
 4 By these He has given us very great and precious promises, so that through them you may share in the divine nature, escaping the corruption that is in the world because of evil desires.
 5 For this very reason, make every effort to supplement your faith with goodness, goodness with knowledge, 6 knowledge with self-control, self-control with endurance, endurance with godliness, 7 godliness with brotherly affection, and brotherly affection with love.
 8 For if these qualities are yours and are increasing, they will keep you from being useless or unfruitful in the knowledge of our Lord Jesus Christ.
 9 The person who lacks these things is blind and shortsighted and has forgotten the cleansing from his past sins.
 10 Therefore, brothers, make every effort to confirm your calling and election, because if you do these things you will never stumble.
 11 For in this way, entry into the eternal kingdom of our Lord and Savior Jesus Christ will be richly supplied to you.